GreenWaves-Technologies/vehicle_spotting/README.md

 ### Model Training

-We select a MobileNetV2 to solve the image classification problem, with input resolution 224x224 input dimensions and width multiplier of 1.
+We select a MobileNetV2 to solve the image classification problem, with input resolution 224x224 input dimensions and width multiplier of 1 in case of grayscale images and 0.35 in case of RGB images.
 However, different models included in the TF SLim framework can be used as well.

-A quantization-aware finetuning process takes places durint the training phase.
+A quantization-aware finetuning process takes places during the training phase.
 The model training is launched with:

 ```